To Japan and back: Indiana woman sold as sex slave

 One such case in Kentucky involved a family acquiring a Filipino woman to serve as a domestic worker.
 She allegedly worked 18-hour days for 50 cents per hour; meanwhile the family apparently demanded she pay the $8,000 debt to the network that trafficked her to the states, according to the study "Human Trafficking in Kentucky" conducted by T.K.
 Logan, Ph.D.

 The National Underground Freedom Center study examined federal and Tri-State laws relating to human trafficking, and found loopholes hindering the prosecution of violators.

-Traffickers are able to easily bounce from state to state and across city borders where laws and regulations on human trafficking differ, according to the
+Traffickers are able to easily bounce from state to state and across city borders where laws and regulations on human trafficking differ, according to the report.

 "A lot of it is being concerned about people, caring about your neighbors," Hunt said.
 "If something doesn't seem right, call someone, call the police or the National Human Trafficking hotline.
 Do something to show concern for those people."